fwander/fwander.github.io/function/function.md

 );
 llvm::BasicBlock* entryPoint = llvm::BasicBlock::Create(context, "entry", func);
 builder.SetInsertPoint(entryPoint);
-//contents goes here in the form of calls on the builder object because it is set up to insert instructions in the entry basic block of our function builder.CreateRet(builder.getInt32(0));
+//contents goes here in the form of calls on the builder object because it is set up to insert instructions in the entry Basic Block of our function builder.CreateRet(builder.getInt32(0));
 ```

-# Additions
+# Return Type

 In order to change the return type you must change the type stored in the <new_function> variable.
 Additionally you must change the variable returned by the instruction created by `builder.CreateRet()` call.